mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ### Using paired shortcodes

-This image is served using a paired shortcode, `figure`.
+This image is served using a paired shortcode, as a figure with a figcaption, and the image loading set to lazy.

+It takes arguments image path, alt text, and inside is the caption.
+There is no need to use template syntax, the URL is adjusted.

 Here is the code:

 ```
 {% raw %}